stockbal/hana-scheduler/README.md

 - [SAP Credential Store](https://discovery-center.cloud.sap/serviceCatalog/credential-store?region=all)
   *Used to store the user credentials that are needed to update the HANA Cloud service instance*
 - [SAP HANA Cloud](https://discovery-center.cloud.sap/serviceCatalog/sap-hana-cloud?region=all&tab=feature)
-  *Currently the HANA service instance that should be started is determined via a binding that is created via the `mta.yaml` file*
+  *HANA Cloud instance that shall be started are configured via a separate `JSON` config file*

 ## Mechanism to schedule the HANA start